Gayathriraj18/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 5. Convert the Alphabetical data to numeric using CountVectorizer.
 6. Predict the number of spam in the data using SVC (C-Support Vector Classification) method of SVM (Support vector machine) in sklearn library.
 7. Find the accuracy of the model.

 ## Program:
-/*

 Program to implement the SVM For Spam Mail Detection..
-Developed by:
+Developed by: Gayathri A
-RegisterNumber:
+RegisterNumber:  212221230028
-*/
 ```
 import pandas as pd
 df=pd.read_csv("/content/spam.csv",encoding='Windows-1252')